-I created RetirementStewardship.com after I decided that writing on personal finance, stewardship, and retirement was one of the things I want to do in “retirement”.
-For me, “retirement” simply means when I am no longer employed in a “9 to 5” job and therefore free to pursue other things – the things that God has called me to do.
+I created RetirementStewardship.com after I decided that writing on personal finance, stewardship, and retirement was one of the things I wanted to do in “retirement”.
+For me, “retirement” simply means when I am no longer employed in a 9 to 5 job and therefore free to pursue other things – the things that God has called me to do.
 This blog is part of my plan to “steward my retirement” by doing something I enjoy with the goal of serving God and helping others.

 I am not a self-described guru or financial/retirement planning “expert”.
 I don’t dispense professional investing or retirement advice as I am neither qualified nor licensed to do so.
 Therefore, the information here is intended for informational and educational (and sometimes entertainment) purposes only.
 You can read the Disclaimers here.

 My perspective in authoring content for this blog is that of someone who is making the same important decisions about retirement stewardship that you are.
 So if you want to hear from a pretty average, financially conservative guy who writes about the realities of planning and living in retirement from a Christian stewardship perspective, then you may find some help and encouragement here.
 My goal is to be a trusted independent resource for you as you navigate one of life’s most challenging transitions: planning for and living in retirement.

 My basic views on personal finance are that I value simplicity over complexity, pragmatism over sophistication, and I believe that money is a gift from God and a means to an end and not an end in itself.
 My goals for this blog, and through the other services I offer, are to help make the world a bit better for us, our families, our churches, and our communities by encouraging us to live within our means, save prudently, invest wisely, and give generously of our time and our resources during all stages of life.
 In other words, to be a good steward of everything God has given us.